esaruoho/paketti-manual/README.md

 ![](Screenshots/sample_largest_samples.jpeg)

 ---
-### 2025-03-04 - esaruoho
-Feature: Shortcut that detects where the LFO is, and modifies the Shape:
+### 2025-03-04 - Feature: Shortcut that detects where the LFO is, and modifies the Shape:
 ![](Screenshots/lfo-shape-changer.png)
 ![](Screenshots/lfoshapechanger.gif)

 ---
-### 2025-03-04 - esaruoho
-Feature: Rename Tracks by Played Samples
+### 2025-03-04 - Feature: Rename Tracks by Played Samples
 This takes the tracks that have notes in them, and reads which samples are in use on the notes, and names the tracks accordingly.
 (Closes https://github.com/esaruoho/paketti/issues/845)
 ![](Screenshots/renametracks01.png)
 ![](Screenshots/renametracks02.png)

 ---
-### 2025-03-05 - esaruoho
-Feature: Sample Loop Have / Sample Loop Double
+### 2025-03-05 - Feature: Sample Loop Halve / Sample Loop Double
 ![](Screenshots/sampleloopdouble_halve.png)

 ---
-### 2025-03-05 - esaruoho
-Improvement: "Create Group and Move DSPs" will now reliably retain the minimized state of devices.
+### 2025-03-05 - Improvement: "Create Group and Move DSPs" will now reliably retain the minimized state of devices.

 ---
-### 2025-03-05 - esaruoho
-Improvement: Replicate at Cursor in Phrase **V3.5 Only** (Closes https://github.com/esaruoho/paketti/issues/844)
+### 2025-03-05 - Improvement: Replicate at Cursor in Phrase **V3.5 Only**
+(Closes https://github.com/esaruoho/paketti/issues/844)

 ---
-### 2025-03-05 - esaruoho
-Improvement: Phrase Follow Pattern Hack should now be able to follow 512 rows of a phrase with triggers coming from a 64 row pattern.  **V3.5 Only**
+### 2025-03-05 - Improvement: Phrase Follow Pattern Hack should now be able to follow 512 rows of a phrase with triggers coming from a 64 row pattern.  **V3.5 Only**
 (Closes https://github.com/esaruoho/paketti/issues/846)

 ---
-### 2025-03-06 - esaruoho
+### 2025-03-06 - Improvement: Inspect Selected Device (Debug -> Terminal)
-Improvement: Inspect Selected Device (Debug -> Terminal) This will output the parameter names, and the values, of each of the parameters of the selected device, to the Terminal.
+This will output the parameter names, and the values, of each of the parameters of the selected device, to the Terminal.

 ---
-### 2025-03-06 - esaruoho
-Improvement: Renoise Native Repeater with Hold Off (Closes https://github.com/esaruoho/paketti/issues/569)
+### 2025-03-06 - Improvement: Renoise Native Repeater with Hold Off
+(Closes https://github.com/esaruoho/paketti/issues/569)
 ![](Screenshots/repeaterholdoff.png)

 ---
-### 2025-03-06 - esaruoho
-Feature: Dialog Close Key
+### 2025-03-06 - Feature: Dialog Close Key
 (Closes https://github.com/esaruoho/paketti/issues/519)
 ![](Screenshots/keyclosedialog.png)

 ---
-### 2025-03-07 - esaruoho
-Feature: Midi Knob for Selected Phrase LPB control (1...127), 1-64, powers of 2.
+### 2025-03-07 - Feature: Midi Knob for Selected Phrase LPB control (1...127), 1-64, powers of 2.
 ![](Screenshots/selected_phrase_LPB_Control.png)

 ---
-### 2025-03-08 - esaruoho
+### 2025-03-08 - Improvement: Dialog Close Key no longer has `Shift` but instead `Dontdonothing`
-Improvement: Dialog Close Key no longer has `Shift` but instead `Dontdonothing` - which will make sure that nothing ever closes the dialog, no keypress, that is.
+which will make sure that nothing ever closes the dialog, no keypress, that is.

 ---
-### 2025-03-08 - esaruoho
-Improvement: I've added Paketti TimeStretch, Automation Value Dialog, Set EditStep&Enter, Global Instrument / Sample Volume Adjustment to follow keyhandlers and therefore Dialog Close Key.
+### 2025-03-08 - Improvement: I've added Paketti TimeStretch, Automation Value Dialog, Set EditStep&Enter, Global Instrument / Sample Volume Adjustment to follow keyhandlers and therefore Dialog Close Key.

 ---
 ### 2025-03-08 - esaruoho